Refinance and save some money!

 Home equity loans and home equity lines of credit (HELOC) have become very popular over the last 10 years.
 With many homeowners having already taken advantage of low mortgage rates, most people do not want to refinance their primary mortgage to access equity.
-With a home equity loan or HELOC, you can take out a smaller amount of your homes equity, chose from flexible terms, and in most cases not pay any out of pocket fees.
+With a home equity loan or HELOC, you can take out a smaller amount of your home's equity, choose from flexible terms, and in most cases not pay any out of pocket fees.

 What's the difference between a home equity loan and a HELOC?

 A home equity loan is an installment loan.
 This means that the amount of the loan, the interest and the monthly payments are all set up front for a certain term.
-This is a very reliable loan structure and works well for home owners who want to have a consistence payment each month.
+This is a very reliable loan structure and works well for home owners who want to have a consistent payment each month.